LivePersonInc/knowledge-center-archive/pages/documents/Getting Started/getting-started-with-live-chat.md

 **3. Add bots**:  Automate tasks by greeting consumers with a bot that can immediately answer questions, or route the conversations.
 [Learn how you can easily create bots](getting-started-getting-started-with-bots.html).

-**4. Secure forms**: you can take payments or verify secured identify of customers using the pci-compliant secure form within the conversation window.
+**4. Secure forms**: you can take payments or verify secure identities of customers using  PCI compliant [secure forms](security-regulations-secure-forms-secure-forms-for-chat-user-guide.html) within the conversation window.

 ## Step 4: Define the agent experience

 1. **Predefined answers**: create or import a database of answers that your agents can quickly enter into the conversation, saving them valuable typing time.
 These can be defined by skill and by language.
 2. **Custom agent tools**: within the agent workspace, ‘widgets’ contain additional tools, webpages or applications that agents can use during the conversation.
 The most popular custom widget is CRM integration that pulls up the record of the customer in an active conversation.